Part 1 Pre-Seclusion Era

 There is a good deal of question as to whether the actual percentage of wizards among the general population was, in fact, significantly higher among the Picts, Celts, and other early Britons than has been the case since this period, but there is certainly enough circumstantial evidence recorded in the legends from this era to raise such an argument.
 It should be noted that the current ratio of wizards (allowing for an overall population of 3,250 wizards.
 Rowling’s estimate of 3,000 is a bit too low, given an annual Hogwarts intake of about 40) to approximately 65 million Muggles in Great Britain and Ireland today suggests that in a period that the population of these islands was around a million, a population of no more than about 50 witches and wizards would scarcely allow for any sort of communication between them.
 And when you factor in the number of magic workers which show up in the early folklore of the islands, the chances of there having been a higher percentage of wizards within the general population begins to look rather more likely than otherwise.

 For a more detailed examination of one interpretation of the underlying social fabric of the Potterverse as a Patron/Client system, I would like to direct you to Pharnabazus’s excellent ‘Expecto Patronus: or How the Wizarding World Really Works’.
-I am not altogether certain that the entire series is still available online, but the link to its opening still worked when I was building this iteration of the site.
+I am not altogether certain that the entire series is still available online, but the URL to its opening still worked when I was building this iteration of the Red Hen Publications website.

 I do not necessarily agree with all of the author’s interpretations, but more than half of them look like they have a better handle of the probabilities than most of my own earlier notions did.
-It dates from the period between OotP and HBP, but the basic tenants still hold up quite well.
+It dates from the period between the release of OotP and HBP, and the basic tenants still hold up quite well.

 The most widely-known historical figure of this period is the wizard known to us as Merlinus Ambrosius whose support of the British Chieftain Athor is credited in extending the resistance of Britain against the Saxon invasions (which may well have been a cultural invasion, rather than a military one) for more than a generation.
 The wizard Merlin, in fact appears to have dedicated his life to the cause of protecting Britain from the English.